Kongiganak, Alaska: Education

 Kongiganak is served by one school in the Lower Kuskokwim School District, Ayagina'ar Elitnaurvik.
-As of 2018 it serves 174 students between grades P and 12.
-As of 2014 the student count was 177.
+For the 2023-2024 school year, there were 177 students in pre-kindergarten through 12th grade, and 6 teachers.
+In 2018, it served 174 students, and in 2014 the student count was 177.
 The Wolverines are the school mascot.

+The school is named after one of the elders in the village, who also previously had a hand in starting the village's first school.

+Students in grades 6-12 can participate in cross country, NYO (Native Youth Olympics) and basketball.
+Some classes of 8th graders have gone on summer trips to North Dakota and Minnesota.

 Health

 Sale, importation and possession of alcohol are banned in the village.